-Shake also offers a free 14-day free trial where you can use the black box feature and all other software functionalities to determine whether the tool is the right fit for you and your team.
+Shake also offers a free plan where you can use the black box feature and all other software functionalities to determine whether the tool is the right fit for you and your team.

 Once you’re happy with your choice, you can choose from three different subscription options, depending on the needs and size of your organization.